Yetidancer/brownfield-of-dreams/README.md

   You will notice that after the `git clone` command the rest of the code is simply what you copied from GitHub!
 Now once you press `return` then boom!!! you have `BFD` on your local device and you can mess with it all you want!!

+  We Do still have a little bit more to work on however.
+Now that you have the start of the set up done now we need to set up your local enviornment.

+  Lets begin by running `bundle install` This will pull all the gems from your new gem file and download them so you have everything you need to oporate this app.

+  once that is complete you will need to set up your database.

+  first you will need to run the following commands with all success:

+  `rake db:create`
+  `rake db:migrate`
+  `rake db:seed`

+  once this is done then your Database will be set up and ready for you to use!

+  Now that the Database and the gems are all installed and ready to go we need to set up some API keys so that your `BFD` works the way that it is expected to.
+In order to do this you will need to set up API Keys with both youtube and git hub.
+  If you have these set up then great!!!
+But if you do not then you should see this documentation to set them up before continuing with the `Brown Field of Dreams` set up process.

+  YouTube API key set up: [how to setup a youtube api](https://www.youtube.com/watch?v=pP4zvduVAqo) GitHub CLIENT_ID and SECRET_ID: [how to set up a gihub access point](https://www.knowband.com/blog/user-manual/get-github-client-id-client-secret-api-details/)